pactflow/docs.pactflow.io/website/docs/docs/on-premises/scim.md

 * You can then deploy the docker container to your docker orchestration service (AWS ECS, K8, etc.).
 You need to provide the external URL of your PactFlow instance as the `PACTFLOW_URL` environment variable to the running container.

-**NOTE: The SCIM API has to access your PactFlow instance using the external address.** This is due to PactFlow using the HAL media format which uses embedded links in the responses.
+**NOTE: The SCIM API has to access your PactFlow instance using the URL/one of the URLs listed in the [PACTFLOW_BASE_URL](/docs/on-premises/environment-variables#pactflow_base_url) environment variable used for the PactFlow application.** This is due to PactFlow using the HAL media format which uses embedded links in the responses.

-For instance, if your PactFlow instance is running as `https://pactflow.mycompany.com` then you need to the set the `PACTFLOW_URL` environment variable to that address.
+For instance, if your PactFlow instance is running as `https://pactflow.mycompany.com` then you need to the set the `PACTFLOW_URL` environment variable for the SCIM API to that address.

 ### Next

 You can now test the running SCIM API by using a tool like `curl`.
-First, login to your PactFlow instance and create [a system account](/docs/user-interface/settings/users#system-accounts) and then copy the system account API token.
+First, login to your PactFlow instance and create [a system account](/docs/user-interface/settings/users#system-accounts) with the [SCIM role](/docs/permissions/predefined-roles#scim) and then copy the system account API token.

-For instance, assuming your PactFlow instance is running as `https://pactflow.mycompany.com` and your SCIM API is running as `https://pactflow-scim.mycompany.com` with its `PACTFLOW_URL` environment variable set to `https://pactflow.mycompany.com` and you have copied the system account API token, you can then run `curl -H 'Authorization: Bearer <PASTE THE SERVICE TOKEN HERE>' https://pactflow-scim.mycompany.com/Users` to fetch the users as a SCIM request.
+For instance, assuming your PactFlow instance is running as `https://pactflow.mycompany.com` and your SCIM API is running as `https://pactflow-scim.mycompany.com` with its `PACTFLOW_URL` environment variable set to `https://pactflow.mycompany.com` and you have copied the SCIM system account API token, you can then run `curl -H 'Authorization: Bearer <PASTE THE SERVICE TOKEN HERE>' https://pactflow-scim.mycompany.com/Users` to fetch the users as a SCIM request.

 ## Docker Compose example